DjoserGenomics/djosergenomics.github.io/_posts/2025-08-05-Scroll-2-Hesy-Ras-Diagnostics.md

 **That’s it!** You’ve now looked under the hood of your raw data and checked that it’s clean and ready for quantification.

-Let’s now take a cultural breath with our next checkpoint.
+Let’s now take a cultural breath with our next Spotlight.

 ---

-## 🏛️ <a id="cultural-checkpoint-hesy-ra">Cultural Checkpoint: Hesy-Ra – The Scribe of Teeth and Records</a>
+## 🏛️ <a id="cultural-spotlight-hesy-ra">Cultural Spotlight: Hesy-Ra – The Scribe of Teeth and Records</a>

 <div style="text-align: center;">
   <img src="/assets/images/posts/Scroll-2-Hesy-Ras-Diagnostics/Hesy-Ra.jpg" alt="Hesy-Ra" width="400"/>